Sonny Wharton

 Sonny Wharton is a British house and techno DJ and record producer.
-In addition to his solo career, Wharton has launched the record label Whartone Records which features a range of house music DJs and producers.
+In addition to his artist career, Wharton now manages a range of electronic DJs and producers alongside running his newly founded record label, Strength In Numbers.

 Biography

 Early life

 Sonny Wharton was born in mid-Wales, where he was encouraged to explore music by his father Alex Wharton.
 Alex Wharton produced the Moody Blues' first record "Go Now", scoring a No. 1 UK single and a No. 10 US hit in early 1965.

 Wharton's early dance music influences have been cited as Carl Cox, Fatboy Slim and X-Press 2 alongside live acts such as the Prodigy and the Chemical Brothers.

-Musical career
+Music career

-Wharton's debut release as a producer came in 2007 with the release of Meat-Cake which saw him collaborate with fellow producer Super Style Deluxe.
-Meat-Cake was released by The Payback Project label.
-Following support from the likes of Fatboy Slim, Pete Tong and Roger Sanchez, Wharton has worked on remixes for other artists of varying genres, including Fatboy Slim, Morcheeba, Aloe Blacc, the Temper Trap, Utah Saints and X-Press 2.
+Wharton's debut release as a producer came in 2004 with the release of Hotsteppa which saw him collaborate with fellow producer MangoTrasher.
+Following support from the likes of Fatboy Slim, Pete Tong and Carl Cox, Wharton has worked on remixes for other artists of varying genres, including Ed Sheeran, Fatboy Slim, Morcheeba, The Temper Trap, Aloe Blacc, Christine & The Queens, Utah Saints and X-Press 2.

-Wharton has been releasing singles on the labels Size, Toolroom, Spinnin' and Skint.
+Wharton has released singles most prominently on Brighton based Skint Records.
 His collaboration with DJ Chus featuring vocalist El Chino Dreadlion, "Runnin'" topped DMCWorlds magazine's Buzz Chart going straight in at number 1.
-Wharton's single "Raindance" was championed by Carl Cox and dubbed "Radio 1 Ibiza Track of the Summer" and "Radio 1 Jam of the Week" after winning the public vote on BBC Radio 1's Review show with Edith Bowman.
+Wharton's single "Raindance" was championed by Carl Cox and dubbed "Radio 1 Ibiza Track of the Summer" and "Radio 1 Track Of The Week" after winning the public vote on BBC Radio 1's Review Show with Edith Bowman.
 Popular online blog In the Mix also cited Wharton's "Raindance" as number 1 in their article "Ten Massive Tunes That Ruled Ibiza".

 As a DJ, Wharton won a DJ Mag mix-tape competition for Renaissance.
 The award afforded him a chance to present sets in the Ibiza nightclub Amnesia.
 He was subsequently given a weekly residency at Manumission held at Privilege Ibiza (the world's largest nightclub), where he belonged to the island's large British dance contingent.
-This initial exposure in the Ibiza scene has led Wharton to play shows at other club venues such as Pacha, Space and Ministry of Sound in London where he supported Armand van Helden for the club's 22nd birthday.
-Wharton has held international residencies in Stockholm, Barcelona and most notably at Club Octagon in Seoul, recently ranked at #7 in DJ Mag's Top 100 Clubs poll.
-Fatboy Slim endorsed Wharton as his "producer of the year" and included Wharton as a key support act on his sold out 'Eat Sleep Rave Repeat' UK Tour alongside Riva Starr.
+This initial exposure in the Ibiza scene has led Wharton to play sell out shows at other club venues such as Pacha Sao Paolo, Space Ibiza and Ministry of Sound in London where he supported Armand van Helden for the club's 22nd birthday.
+Wharton has held international residencies in Stockholm, Barcelona and most notably at Club Octagon in Seoul, ranked at #5 in DJ Mag's Top 100 Clubs poll and toured extensively with appearances worldwide from New York and LA to Tokyo, Moscow, Sydney and Shenzhen.
+Fatboy Slim endorsed Wharton as his "Producer Of The Year" and included him as a key support act on his sold out 'Eat Sleep Rave Repeat' UK Tour alongside Riva Starr.